manfromarce/b2xtranslator/README.md

+This is a fork of the original [b2xtranslator project](https://github.com/EvolutionJobs/b2xtranslator) which seems abandoned.

+The original README follows.

 # Binary(doc,xls,ppt) to OpenXMLTranslator

 .NET Core library to convert Microsoft Office binary files (`doc`, `xls` and `ppt`) to Open XML (`docx`, `xlsx` and `pptx`).